lauren-west/cs124/README.md

 # cs124

-In lab2, we created a React Application that helps people manage their tasks.
+We created a React Application that helps people manage their tasks.

 View our running application at this link: https://lauren-west.github.io/cs124/